 of a token of family unity such as a necklace or ring is just one of many ways of honoring your children during the ceremony.

-on their age, personality and ability level, there are several ways in which your child can be an active part of your ceremony.
+age, personality and ability level, there are several ways in which your child can be an active part of your ceremony.

 In a family unity ceremony, the bride and groom speak vows and take an oath to their children.
 This is usually done right